tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

    } ImportedIdentity;
 ~~~

-[[TODO: An alternative deisgn might combine label and hash into the same field so that future
+[[TODO: An alternative design might combine label and hash into the same field so that future
 protocols which don't have a notion of HashAlgorithm don't need this field.]]

 ImportedIdentity.label MUST be bound to the protocol for which the key is imported.
 Thus,